micmejia/bible-dump/NKJV/Leviticus/Lev 8.md

 Also Moses took the anointing oil, and anointed the tabernacle and all that _was_ in it, and consecrated them.

 ###### 11
-He sprinkled some of it on the altar seven times, anointed the altar and all its utensils, and the laver and its base, to [^b]consecrate them.
+He sprinkled some of it on the altar seven times, anointed the altar and all its utensils, and the laver and its base, to consecrate them.

 ###### 12
 And he poured some of the anointing oil on Aaron's head and anointed him, to consecrate him.

 ###### 13
-Then Moses brought Aaron's sons and put tunics on them, girded them with sashes, and put [^c]hats on them, as the Lord had commanded Moses.
+Then Moses brought Aaron's sons and put tunics on them, girded them with sashes, and put hats on them, as the Lord had commanded Moses.

 ###### 14
 And he brought the bull for the sin offering.
 Then Aaron and his sons laid their hands on the head of the bull for the sin offering,

 ###### 15
 and Moses killed _it_.
 Then he took the blood, and put _some_ on the horns of the altar all around with his finger, and purified the altar.
-And he poured the blood at the base of the altar, and consecrated it, to make [^d]atonement for it.
+And he poured the blood at the base of the altar, and consecrated it, to make atonement for it.

 ###### 16
 Then he took all the fat that _was_ on the entrails, the fatty lobe _attached to_ the liver, and the two kidneys with their fat, and Moses burned _them_ on the altar.